 - may not have been properly maintained as required by Colorado law.

-Certain documents exist in every DUI case in which a breath test was completed that show whether breath test machine errors occurred.
-An experienced DUI defense attorney knows how to request these documents and how to find errors.
+Certain documents exist in every DUI case in which a breath test was completed that show whether breath test machine errors occurred and whether the machine and the operator have met the minimum requirements as set forth by Rule under 5 CCR 1005-2.
+An experienced DUI defense attorney knows how to request these documents and how to find errors, if they exist.